-- (1) Include information on the: - Unique factors that contributed to achieving or failing to achieve the outcome in the context of the intervention, including but not limited to any major change in policy or law that may have affected the project intervention and whether or not the project was implemented with fidelity, e.g., randomization of treatment and control groups; - Challenges faced in attempting to achieve the outcome; and - Improved future delivery of this or similar interventions.
+(1) Include information on the:

+- Unique factors that contributed to achieving or failing to achieve the outcome in the context of the intervention, including but not limited to any major change in policy or law that may have affected the project intervention and whether or not the project was implemented with fidelity, e.g., randomization of treatment and control groups; - Challenges faced in attempting to achieve the outcome; and - Improved future delivery of this or similar interventions.

 Outcomes were not evaluated during this reporting period.
-However, as highlighted in previous quarterly performance progress reports, enrollment continues to be a challenge, particularly now that two out of five training providers have exited the project after encountering several implementation challenges.
+However, as highlighted in previous quarterly performance progress reports, under-enrollment of both training providers and participants remains a key challenge, particularly as two of five training providers have exited the study.